sindresorhus/sindresorhus.github.com/data/apps/dato.md

 #### Can you integrate with Cron?

-The integration is already done, but Cron has a multiple bugs that makes it not work properly.
+The integration is already done, but Cron has multiple bugs that make it not work properly.
 We will have to wait for Cron to fix these bugs.

 #### Can you localize the app into my language?